Evusma/Databricks_DE_associate/questions_databricks_DE_associate.md

 ### They can navigate to the DLT pipeline page, click on each table, and views the data quality statistics.

-**Explanation:** To identify the table in a Delta Live Tables (DLT) pipeline where data is being dropped due to quality concerns, the data engineer can navigate to the DLT pipeline page, click on each table in the pipeline, and view the data quality statistics.
+**Explanation:** To identify the table in a lakeflow declarative pipeline where data is being dropped due to quality concerns, the data engineer can navigate to the DLT pipeline page, click on each table in the pipeline, and view the data quality statistics.
 These statistics often include information about records dropped, violations of expectations, and other data quality metrics.
 By examining the data quality statistics for each table in the pipeline, the data engineer can determine at which table the data is being dropped.

 -------------------------------------------------------------------------------------------------------------------------
 ## **Question**